-The abstract submission portal will open on Friday, October 4, 2019.
+The abstract submission portal is currently open!
 All abstracts will be evaluated for poster, thematic flash talk, and symposium presentations only; all other oral presentations are by invitation.

-Abstracts must be submitted by Friday, November 8, 2019 at 11:59 p.m.
+Abstracts must be submitted by Friday, November 15, 2019 at 11:59 p.m.
 Baker Island Time (BIT; UTC-12 — the last timezone before the deadline) to be considered for inclusion in the program (please note the deadline extension to 11/15).
 Please review the abstract submission instructions carefully.